Image text: "purple spots on skin featured image".

 • if your skin develops chronic purple spots that are itchy and makes you feel a discomfort

-• when the purple spots on skin develop into blisters, sores and wound that refuse to heal.
+• when the purple spots on the skin develop into blisters, sores and wounds that refuse to heal.

 Purpura is characterized by small purple spots on the skin, typically 4-10 millimetres in diameter.
 Some people develop larger patches of 1 centimetre or greater.
 These are called ecchymoses.
 Sometimes the spots can appear on mucous membranes, for instance, inside the mouth.
 Purpura tends to occur in clusters that are found in a single area or cover a large portion of the body.
 The larger the rash is, the greater the bleeding will often be.
 Unlike some other rashes, purpura will not change colour or blanch when pressed.
 The rash can look a lot like tiny clusters of bruises, but the skin should not be itchy or irritated which would suggest a cause other than purpura.